Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/flight_director_group.md

 ![ADI](../../img/ADI.png)

-Includes an attitude sphere, turn indicator, steering bars, miniature aircraft, glideslope pointer, flags, and pitch trim knob.
+Includes an attitude sphere, turn indicator, steering bars, miniature aircraft, glide-slope pointer, flags, and pitch trim knob.
 It displays pitch, bank, and heading from the selected reference system and allows pitch adjustment via the trim knob.
 The turn indicator relies on a gyro from the AN/AJB-7 system.
 The steering bars offer Flight Director guidance for heading interception, navigation, and ILS approaches.
-The glideslope pointer provides vertical guidance information during an ILS approach.
+The glide-slope pointer provides vertical guidance information during an ILS approach.

 ## Horizontal Situation Indicator